Here's Our Rant About Luokung Technology Corp. (LKCO)

 Luokung Technology Corp.
-(NASDAQ:LKCO) went down by -1.88% from its latest closing price compared to the recent 1-year high of $1.80.
-The company’s stock price has collected -12.12% of loss in the last five trading sessions.
+(NASDAQ:LKCO) went up by 0.58% from its latest closing price compared to the recent 1-year high of $1.80.
+The company’s stock price has collected -3.39% of loss in the last five trading sessions.

 Is It Worth Investing in Luokung Technology Corp.
 (NASDAQ :LKCO) Right Now?